 Before you move on to other rewards, try increasing the value of the rewards with food your dog doesn't usually get to enjoy, like meat or cheese, which may appeal to him better than snacks created for dogs.
 If your dog is on a special diet, talk to your veterinarian about possible snack choices, which may include the main ingredient of the food your dog is eating.

 Finally, some trainers may recommend using your dog's meals as the reward, offering small bits at a time while you are working with him during training sessions.
 It is important to recognize if your dog is being underfed in the name of training, which should never be the case — be sure to feed your dog his recommended amount of food, but you can try timing the delivery around training sessions.

 One of the most popular methods of positive reinforcement training is clicker training.
 Clicker training is a reward-based training technique which uses a clicker tool that makes a sound to mark the moment when a dog exhibits a desirable behavior.
 Once the behavior is noted and the clicker pushed, the trainer then gives their dog a reward, thereby creating a positive association with the sound and behavior.
 Clickers are generally effective, although some anxious dogs may not prefer the sound of the click, so be sure to observe how your dog is responding and continue only if it doesn't seem to be causing stress.

 What if I feel that positive reinforcement training isn't working?

-If you've tried positive reinforcement training and it either isn't working, or you and your canine friend have plateaued in your progress, there are some things you can try to get things on track.
+If you've tried positive reinforcement training and you feel that it either isn't working, or you and your canine friend have plateaued in your progress, there are some things you can try to get things on track.